Esri/offline-editor-js/doc/offlinefeaturesmanager.md

 ###Constructor
 Constructor | Description
 --- | ---
-`O.esri.Edit.EditStore(Graphic)` | Creates an instance of the EditStore class.
+`O.esri.Edit.EditStore()` | Creates an instance of the EditStore class.
 This library is responsible for managing the storage, reading, writing, serialization, deserialization of geometric features.
-Importing `Graphic` _("esri/graphic")_ allows the library to provide more abstraction when returning serialized data.

 ###Public Methods
 Methods | Returns | Description